WE’RE HIRING!

 As a young woman who has allowed self-esteem, confidence, and anxiety to get in the way of life, I understand how difficult it can be to move past these issues and into a place of comfort and confidence.

-Sara Phipps is an MA-level clinician working towards her LMHC licensure in Massachusetts.
-Sara has almost 2 years of experience working as an in-home therapy clinician working with families and children with extensive traumatic backgrounds.
-She has helped these individuals with oppositional behaviors, depression, anxiety, suicide ideation, trauma, PTSD, anger management, communication, and utilizing coping skills to regulate emotions.
-She is compassionate, understanding, and willing to work with her client based on their individual needs.
+Sara Phipps is an LMHC with 8 years of experience working as a mental health clinician in various settings.
+She has helped individuals with oppositional behaviors, depression, anxiety, suicide ideation, trauma, anger management, communication, utilizing coping skills, grounding techniques, and mindfulness to help regulate emotions.
+She is compassionate, understanding, and willing to work with her clients based on their individual needs.

 Sara received her Bachelor of Arts degree in Psychology with a concentration in Forensic Psychology at Southern New Hampshire University and received her Master of Arts in Clinical and Mental Health counseling through Southern New Hampshire University as well.